-Public Relations program
+Public Relations programs

 Recognized by the Canadian Public Relations Society, the Diploma in Public Relations will teach you about the history, evolution and theory of the public relations profession.
 You will learn about different areas of the industry, including digital communication, issues management, crisis communication, and strategic methods to manage public relations and communication planning programs.
 Offered exclusively online, you can take the program part-time while you work, or choose the fast-track option to progress through the program quicker.